 - Sex partners must also be treated, or you will get trich again

 - Do not have sex until all partners have finished the medication

 Trichomoniasis can cause babies to be born early or with low birth weight.
 If you think you may be pregnant—or are planning to become pregnant—be sure to talk to your healthcare provider and ask about testing for trich.

 Are there other complications with trich?

-Trich can cause genital inflammation that makes it easier to become infected with the HIV virus or to pass the HIV virus on to a sex partner.
+Trich can cause genital inflammation that makes it easier to become infected with HIV or to pass HIV on to a sex partner.